Good Neighbours Scheme

 Who we help?

-Anyone over 18, who needs help, living in Kirkby Stephen or within 10 miles of the Town.
+Anyone over 18, who needs help, living in Kirkby Stephen and the surrounding area.

 When we can help?

-Our scheme operates during the opening hours of Kirkby Stephen Community and Council Centre, please see opening days and times below:
+Our scheme operates during the staffed hours of Kirkby Stephen Community and Council Centre, currently Monday, Wednesday and Friday 9 am – 3 pm, however other hours may be available in special circumstances.

 How does the scheme work?